-- 1. Academic Dismissal: A student may be dismissed from a program for failure to achieve a 2.0 grade point average (Madison College Academic Probation, Dismissal, and Suspension). - Code of Conduct: Students failing to comply with the policies of the Student Code of Conduct may be suspended or dismissed in accordance with such policy (Madison College Code of Conduct). - 3.
-Harassment: If a student violates the policies defined as "Harassment", the student may be suspended or dismissed (Madison College Harassment and Discrimination).
+- 1. Probation and dismissal: A student may be put on academic probation for failure to achieve a 2.0 grade point average (Madison College Grades) - 2.
+Code of Conduct: Students failing to comply with the policies of the Student Code of Conduct may be suspended or dismissed in accordance with such policy (Madison College Student Rights and Responsibilities) - 3.
+Equal Opportunity and Nondiscrimination: If a student violates the policies defined as "Harassment", the student may be suspended or dismissed (Equal Opportunity and Nondiscrimination).